climate-cooperative/home-energy-assessment-database/README.md

 # Home Energy Assessment Database & API Functional Requirements
 Welcome to the Climate Cooperative Open Source project!
 As a social purpose corporation, Climate Cooperative is dedicated to advancing carbon-neutral, sustainable energy solutions for homes.
 Our mission is to foster diverse, healthy communities by providing innovative and accessible energy efficiency tools and services.

-The primary goal of the Residential Home Energy Database & API is to consolidate diverse data sources into a unified platform that enables accurate calculation of a home's carbon footprint.
+The primary goal of the Home Energy Assessment Database & API is to consolidate diverse data sources into a unified platform that enables accurate calculation of a home's carbon footprint.
 This calculation will consider various factors, including local energy grid mix, weather conditions, and specific home attributes such as age, size, construction materials, and mechanical systems.
 The project aims to address the critical need for accessible and reliable data to support the development of home energy savings calculators, enable detailed analyses, and facilitate the creation of visualizations pertaining to residential home energy consumption and efficiency.

 This platform seeks to empower climate tech startups, academic researchers, and other stakeholders with the data necessary to innovate, study, and propose solutions aimed at reducing residential energy consumption and its environmental impact.
 By providing a comprehensive and easily accessible API, the project aspires to catalyze advancements in home energy efficiency, support policy development, and contribute to a more sustainable future.